simonsobs/so_pysm_models/docs/models.rst

 WebSky
 ======

 The Websky suite of simulated extragalactic component maps, determined from large scale structure light cone realizations and  based on Lagrangian perturbation theory, Peak Patch Lagrangian halo finding, and modeling of SZ and CIB effects, can be read into PySM as precomputed external fits files using InterpolatingComponent.
 More information on the Peak Patch halo finding method can be found in `Stein, Alvarez, and Bond (2018) <https://arxiv.org/abs/1810.07727>`_, and selected maps and halo catalogs are available from the `Websky website <http://mocks.cita.utoronto.ca/websky>`_.
 Some additional Websky-specific information and tools are available at the `SO Websky model repository <https://github.com/simonsobs/websky_model>`_.

+The cosmological parameters used for the websky simulations are available at `on the websky website <https://mocks.cita.utoronto.ca/data/websky/v0.0/cosmology.py>`_.

 Specific maps generated for so_pysm_models are described below and located on NERSC at `/project/projectdirs/sobs/v4_sims/mbs/websky/0.3`.